vadim-1998/-/Git_instruction.md

 # Work with Git and GitHub

 ## 1. Check git install
 need to do command in terminal **git --version**.
 If git download you will see information about version git.
-Otherwise you see error
+Otherwise you see error.

+## 2. Download git
+Download last version app from site.
+Download defoult settings